Reinforcement Learning to Disentangle Multiqubit Quantum States from Partial Observations: Introduction

-Finally, we quantify and analyze the capability of our \acrshort{rl} agent to adjust to noisy environments both in simulation and on realistic devices in Sec.~\ref{sec:applns_noisy}.
-We show that the RL protocols are robust to moderate levels of sampling and \acrshort{nisq}-hardware noise.
+Finally, we quantify and analyze the capability of our RL agent to adjust to noisy environments both in simulation and on realistic devices in Sec.~\ref{sec:applns_noisy}.
+We show that the RL protocols are robust to moderate levels of sampling and NISQ-hardware noise.